kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/DomainSecurity.md

 ## Endorsement

 Organizations often have large numbers of Microsoft Fabric items available for sharing and reuse by their Fabric users.
 Identifying trustworthy, authoritative items can be difficult.
-Endorsed items are also given priority in some searches, and you can sort for endorsed items for in some lists.There are two kinds of endorsement:
+Endorsed items are also given priority in some searches, and you can sort for endorsed items for in some lists.There are two kinds of endorsement: **[Promotion](https://learn.microsoft.com/fabric/get-started/endorsement-promote-certify#promote-items)** & **[Certification](https://learn.microsoft.com/fabric/get-started/endorsement-promote-certify#certify-items)**.

+> :memo: **Note:** You can request permission to Certify from Fabric Admin.

 |<img src='/Assests/Security/Media/Endorsement.PNG' width='420' height='350'>|